-- if an emergency take the action necessary to help the child, for example, call 999 - REPORT your concern to the DSL as soon as possible and certainly by the end of the day - Complete a RECORD of concern located in the staffroom and classrooms. - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - seek support for yourself if you are distressed.
+- If an emergency take the action necessary to help the child, for example, call 999 - REPORT your concern to the DSL as soon as possible and certainly by the end of the day - Complete a RECORD of concern on CPOMS and immediately inform the DSL if you need assistance with this please speak to Caroline Wheatley - Do not start your own investigation - Share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - Seek support for yourself if you are distressed.